 As challenging as the new environment was, many of the visitors engaged in campus and community life.
 Student Danxi ("Dancy") Li spent her summer volunteering to work with the elderly in Newberg.
 QingLin ("William") Yi invited his American roommate to tour China with him over the summer.
-A Chinese church service was started on Sunday afternoons during the school year.
+A Chinese church service was started on Sunday afternoons during the school new friend became a necessity at one point.